jmbe/combine-taglib/readme.md

 ### Create combine.json (optional) ###
 Define *libraries* in a file named combine.json.
 Put it either in WEB-INF/ or in root of classpath.
 A *library* will be loaded only if some other resource depends on it.

+Local files will be scanned for dependencies and added to dependency graph.

  * Name must be given
  * The **css** and **js** attributes can either have a single string or an array of strings.
  * Add dependencies in **requires** or **optional** attribute, either as comma or space separated string or as an array of strings.